MahendraBudhu/SmartSolutions/README.md

 (Information will be added soon)

 ## Design (Hardware)
 This is just a general idea of what our machine may look like.
-Essentailly just an outline of things.
+Essentailly just an outline of things void of any functionality.
 A detailed CAD will be made soon.
 ![Image of the Ping Pong Machine](https://github.com/MahendraBudhu/SmartSolutions/blob/master/Images/Ping%20Pong%20Machine%20Diagram.PNG)

 ## Parts (Hardware)
-This is just a summery of parts.
+This is just a summary of parts.
 Part details, prices and links will be added soon.

  Electrical Parts:
   * 10-12 dc motors
 	  * 2 High Power
   	* 8-10 Low Power
-  * Cables ( Arduino, 12 gauge and usb cable )
+  * Cables ( Arduino power, 12 gauge and usb cable )
-  * Arduino
+  * Arduino Uno
   * Battery Pack(s)
-  * Breadboard
+  * Breadboard(s)
   * Voltage Regulator
   * Motor Modules

  3D Parts
   * Base
   * Container
-  * Tube x2
+  * Funnel x2

  Gears:
   * Gear Strip